stfc/ansible-jupyter/README.md

     #     extra_resource_limits: {}
 ```

-### Enabling sudo for user
+## Enabling sudo for user
-If you want to enable sudoer for users you can uncomment this block as well
+If you want to enable sudoer for users you can uncomment this block as well.
+However, this
+would only work for images originated from [jupyter/docker-stack](https://github.com/jupyter/docker-stacks) and allow sudoer for all images.
 ```yaml
 singleuser:
 	...